johnwmillr/johnwmillr.github.io/projects.markdown

 ## [SportradarAPIs](https://github.com/johnwmillr/SportradarAPIs) -- **Summer 2018**
 [![SportradarLogo](https://sportradar.us/wp-content/uploads/2015/12/logo-retina.png){:class="img-responsive" height="30%" width="30%"}](https://github.com/johnwmillr/SportradarAPIs)

-Sportradar is a company that provides extensive APIs for a number of professional sports including soccer, basketball, and multiple eSports leagues.
-I wrote a [Python package](https://github.com/johnwmillr/SportradarAPIs) that makes it easy for users to interface with and download data from the Sportradar APIs.
+[Sportradar](http://sportradar.com/) is a company that provides extensive APIs for a number of professional sports including soccer, basketball, and multiple eSports leagues.
+I wrote a [Python package](https://github.com/johnwmillr/SportradarAPIs) that makes it easy for users to download data from Sportradar's APIs.
 A fun part of the project was writing [a script](/assets/code/scrapeSportradarEndpoints.ipynb) to scrape the Sportradar documentation and automatically generate functional Python code and unit tests for each API endpoint.
-I describe how to use this package in my post on data from the [2018 FIFA World Cup](/fifa-world-cup-data/).
+My post on data from the [2018 FIFA World Cup](/fifa-world-cup-data/) provides an example of how to download data using the package.

 ---